menggf/tsd/README.md

      Repeatmasker can help to mask such regions.
 If transgene vector carries homogous sequeces, the bases of homogous regions can be replaced with "N" based on their blast results.

+    6. How to interprete the outputs?
+     A: One demo interpretation is avialable in sampleData/*.
+Please read it.

-    6. Who to contact for any problem?
+    7. Who to contact for any problem?
      A: Send email to Guofeng Meng(menggf@gmail.com)